 While segmenting your audience, ensure that you exclude bounced visitors and people who spent less than 10 seconds on your site.
 It’s likely that these users didn’t find what they wanted or accidentally clicked on your link.
 Targeting them would waste an advertising budget as they might have no genuine interest in your services or products.

 Remember that the users are already familiar with your brand.
 They’ve been on your site, viewed your products, and might start adding items to their shopping cart.
 Showing generic, branded ads to these users might not be an effective approach.
 Instead, try to use engaging copy to circumvent their sales objections.

 Also, think of a frequency capping.
 While retargeting ads can be effective, they can also become highly annoying.
 If you bombard users with ads continually, they may start marking the ads as spam and block them entirely.
 Use frequency and duration caps to avoid this problem.

 Another issue is cart abandonment.
-It is one of the biggest challenges faced by ecommerce store owners.
+It is one of the biggest challenges faced by eCommerce store owners.
 According to Statista, the average cart abandonment rate is 88,05%.
-There may be a myriad of reasons why shoppers abandon their carts in stores, including: unexpected shipping costs, forced account creation, complex checkout processes, payment security issues, website errors, no express shipping or slow delivery.
-Before you start a retargeting campaign, determine if you’re dealing with any of the issues outlined above.
+There may be a myriad of reasons why shoppers abandon their carts in stores, including unexpected shipping costs, forced account creation, complex checkout processes, payment security issues, website errors, no express shipping, or slow delivery.
+Before starting a retargeting campaign, determine if you’re dealing with any of the above-mentioned issues.